 Tutunendo is a tourist resort and township near Quibdó, whose name is derived from an Embera word meaning “river of fragrances.”
 The extreme rainfall is because the Andes to the east block the westerly winds driven by the Intertropical Convergence Zone which throughout the year, owing to the Humboldt Current off the west coast of South America, remains centered in the north of the continent at Tutunendo’s longitudes.

+Quibdó holds the title of the wettest city in the world.
 Rain falls almost every day in intense thunderstorms, and sunny periods seldom last more than a few hours after sunrise.

-2. Cherrapunji, Meghalaya State, India
+2. Cherrapunji (Cherrapunjee), Meghalaya State, India

-Average annual rainfall: 11,777 mm (463.66 in)
+Average annual rainfall: 11,777 mm (463.66 inches)

 Continent: Asia